jkgoya/meld-hello-meld/hello-meld-3/README.md

-# Hello MELD (2)
+# Hello MELD (3)

-This is the second minimal "Hello MELD" app.
-It loads and displays an MEI-encoded score using the MELD core react libraries.
+This is the third minimal "Hello MELD" app.
+It reads a graph file  `Hello_MELD.jsonld` and uses that to get URIs of an MEI-encoded score and MP3 file using the MELD core react libraries.

-The code is based on `hello-meld-1`, which in turn is a stripped-down version of [TROMPA's `selectable-score-demo`](https://github.com/trompamusic/selectable-score-demo).

 There is also a dependency on Apple's XCode, and requires to agree licences:

     sudo xcodebuild -license

 (Why this is sudo, I can't imagine)

 ## Setup